Reshaping Southern Philanthropy to Build a More Equitable Future

 - Commitment to Continued Action and Reflection: Commitment to continuously sharpen strategy and improve operations through data-informed strategies; desire to be a part of a larger movement to expand the number of equity-oriented investors in the South.

-For the 2020 inaugural Institute cohort, MDC, owing to foundation sponsorship, is excited to offer the full Passing Gear Philanthropy experience traditionally offered during our one-on-one engagements for the discounted price of $50,000.
+For the 2020 inaugural Institute cohort, MDC, owing to foundation sponsorship, offered the full Passing Gear Philanthropy experience traditionally offered during our one-on-one engagements for the discounted price of $50,000.

 This participation fee covers all associated programmatic costs of the Passing Gear Philanthropy Institute: lodging and meals at both convenings; 28 days of expert coaching to develop a robust equity analysis, enhanced strategy informed by Passing Gear principles, strengthened internal capacity, and a philanthropic leadership action plan; telephone consultation; videoconference sessions; and program support from MDC's Passing Gear Philanthropy team.